kamicane/elements/doc/elements.md

 Get the parent node that matches the expression, if any given, for each element.
 Syntax is the same as [nextSiblings](#nextSiblings).

+### Returns

+- An `elements` instance with one parent element that matches the CSS expression, for each element, if any is given.

 ### Example